Package 'DDIwR'

 Details

 For this function, a categorical variable is something else than a base factor.
-It should be an object of class "declared", or an object of class "haven_labelled_spss", with a specific attribute called "labels" that stores the value labels.
+It should be an object of class "declared" with a specific attribute called "labels" that stores the value labels.

 Value